AbstractEyes/lattice_vocabulary/README.md

 # access to multiple factories

 from geovocab2.shapes.formula import CayleyMengerFromSimplex
-# access to hundreds of formulas
+# access to hundreds of formulas from the geovocab2.shapes.formula

 from geovocab2.shapes.fusion import LexicalSimplexSynthesizer
 # access to multiple synthesizers and fusion methods